thin-edge/tedge-container-plugin/README.md

-# tedge-docker-sm-plugin
+# tedge-container-sm-plugin

-thin-edge.io software management plugin to install docker images to a device.
+thin-edge.io software management plugin to install and start container on a device.

+The plugin support the following docker compatible cli tools:

+* docker
+* podman
+* nerdctl

 ## Packaging

-The following linux package formats are provided on the releases package:
+The following linux package formats are provided on the releases page:

 * deb (Debian/Raspbian)
 * apk (Alpine Linux)